brkeegan/IoT-Lab/README.md

 # IoT-Lab
 Iot-Lab for CrowPi

+# TODO:
+Create installer file to make this magic happen
+Add blockly to Jupyter
+Add option for headless mode configuration on Jupyter

 You can download the SD cardimage here and and copy it onto a 32GB SD card to getyou up and running with the following

  - Rasbian (Buster) base OS